rdagumampan/foundational-datascience-methodology/04-modeling-to-evaluation.md

 ### Case Study
 - Which model is best if we are to tune the Relative Cost parameter
-- We can use Receiver Operating Characteristics (ROC) Curver to evaluate the models
+- We can use Receiver Operating Characteristics (ROC) Curver to evaluate the binary classification models
 - Model that is farthest than the central line is best, aka maximum separation

 (![image](https://i0.wp.com/sefiks.com/wp-content/uploads/2020/12/roc-curve-original.png?ssl=1))